Complaints

 ‘We

-have many stories from Upper Mustang that need to be
+have many stories from Upper Mustang that need

-that went into making the movie and the need to give
+hard work that went into making the movie

-more platforms to Nepal’s indigenous filmmakers, by
+and the need to give more platforms to Nepal’s

-Ankit Khadgi (kp 15/05/2021)
+indigenous filmmakers, by Ankit Khadgi (kp

 The

-best short films of 2020—and the promising future they
+best short films of 2020—and the promising

-efforts of Nepali filmmakers who even during the
+to celebrate the efforts of Nepali filmmakers

-pandemic didn’t stop entertaining the audience, the Post
+entertaining the audience, the Post picks five

-picks five best Nepali short films of 2020, by Ankit
+best Nepali short films of 2020, by Ankit

 Khadgi (kp 01/01/2021)